 The quality of her international work has been acknowledged with numerous appointments.

-Over the years, Ineke has established a wide network of Dutch and international experts, Koele Wire, that collaborate on the specific issues of her Private Clients and Non Profit Organizations.
+Over the years, Ineke has established a wide network of Dutch and international experts, the Koele Wire, that collaborate on the specific issues of her Private Clients and Non Profit Organizations.
 She continuously invests in the optimization of this network.
-In specific areas, she has created dream teams of professionals, which are referred to in the specific areas of expertise covered on this site.

 Ineke is also a regular speaker at Dutch and international forums, both at academic institutions (such as University of Münster), associations, as other types of conferences and lectures (see Program).
 She regularly publishes exclusive and innovative articles in Dutch and foreign journals (see Publications).